WD-Scott/NBA-MVP-Prediction/README.md

 * Save `df` and `df_last` to comma-separated Excel files
 </details>

-We discuss some additional preprocessing steps in the Experimental Design section below, as these steps relate to the project's feature selection and modeling phases.
+We discuss additional preprocessing steps in the Experimental Design section below, as these steps relate to the project's feature selection and modeling phases.

-The values we seek to predict are in the `mvp_share` column, which represents the result of the MVP voting for each season.
+The values we seek to predict are in the mvp_share column, which represents the MVP voting result for each season.

 ## Experimental Design

 <details>
-<summary><strong>Click here to view our hardware and compute details</strong></summary>
+<summary><strong>Click here to view our hardware and computing details</strong></summary>

-We use Rivanna – the University of Virginia’s High-Performance Computing (HPC) system – with the following hardware details:
+We use Rivanna – the University of Virginia's High-Performance Computing (HPC) system – with the following hardware details:

 - **System**: Linux
 - **Release**: 4.18.0-425.10.1.el8_7.x86_64